-- If you are diagnosed by a plan provider with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for other targeted supplemental benefits and/or targeted reduced cost-sharing: - Diabetes - Please go to the "Help with Certain Chronic Conditions" row in the Medical Benefits Chart below for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If you are diagnosed by a plan provider with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for targeted supplemental benefits and/or reduced cost sharing: - o Diabetes - For further detail, please go to the Help with Certain Chronic Conditions row in the Medical Benefits Chart below. - Please contact us to find out exactly which benefits you may be eligible for.